 Reagents and standards

 Nitric acid (69%, part# 100441) was purchased from Merck Millipore (Darmstadt, Germany).
 Deionized water (18.3MΩ cm) was obtained from a Milli-Q system (Millipore, MA, USA).
 Multi-element calibration standard 2A (part# 8500-6940), 4 (part# 8500-6942), Environmental calibration standard (part# 5183-4688), 45Sc standard (part# 5190-8578), and 103Rh (10 mg· L-1, part# 8500-6945) were purchased from Agilent Technologies (Santa Clara, CA, USA).
-One certified reference material (CRM) of rice flour (1568b) was purchased from the National Institute of Standards and Technology (Gaithersburg, MD, USA)
+One certified reference material (CRM) of rice flour (1568b) was purchased from the National Institute of Standards and Technology (Gaithersburg, MD, USA).

 ICP-MS analysis

 First of all, a 30% (v/v) nitric solution was prepared by diluting nitric acid with dionized water .
 Before use, the Teflon digestion vessels were soaked in nitric solution for 24h and then rinsed with deionized water for three times, thus to avoid cross contamination.
 For pre-digestion procedure, 0.5 g of rice grains was directly digested using 6mL of nitric acid in a digestion vessel, in duplicate.
 The vessel was placed in a fume hood overnight and then transferred to the microwave oven (Anton Paar, Austria).
 The digestion temperature of 180 °C was gradually reached in 15 min, and held for 20 min.
 Following the digestion, all solutions were cooled to room temperature and diluted to 50mL, with dionized water, in metal-free plastic tubes.